ldstep/ldstephensnet/content/notes.md

 ---

+May 28, 2025, at 5:10:13 PM

+I’ve been experimenting with BBEdit today.
+With the assistance of ChatGPT, I developed some shell scripts and incorporated keyboard shortcuts to mimic the process of adding markdown syntax.

+---

 May 26, 2025, at 4:02:38 PM

 The other day I decided to keep blog post ideas, write blog posts, and journal in MarkEdit instead of Drafts.
 Today I'm back to using Drafts, but I'm no longer archiving anything there.